The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 Among the various microscopic models which host an eQED~\cite{Levin2005, Wen2001, Motrunich2002, Moessner2003, Hermele2004}, the ones which have received the most attention recently in experiments go under the name of quantum spin ice~\cite{Gingras2014, pan2016measure, sibille2018experimental, gaudet2019quantum, gao2019experimental}.
 The term quantum spin ice (QSI) simultaneously refers to a family of models, as well as a class of rare-earth magnetic materials which approximately realize the theoretical models.
-Similar to the prototypical gauge theory of QED which has matter excitations such as electrons and a gauge boson corresponding to the photon, the eQED in QSI also has ``matter'' excitations (spinons, magnetic monopoles) and an (emergent) photon.
-These emergent excitations have been well-established by various theoretical and numerical studies~\cite{Banerjee2008, Shannon2012, Benton2012, Kato2015}.
+Similar to the prototypical gauge theory of QED which has matter excitations such as electrons and a gauge boson corresponding to the photon, the eQED in QSI is a 3+1D compact $U(1)$ gauge theory and has ``matter'' excitations~\footnote{The terminology for the excitations in QSI differs among communities~\cite{Gingras2014}; we adopt the language used by the gauge theory literature where the spinon is called an electric charge.
+Our electric charge is referred to as a magnetic monopole in the classical spin ice literature and a spinon in the quantum spin liquid literature.
+Our magnetic monopole is also sometimes referred to as a vison in the quantum spin ice literature. } --- electric charges (which are the spinons shown in Fig.~\ref{fig:eQEDandAlpha}a) and magnetic monopoles --- and an (emergent) photon~\cite{Hermele2004, kogut1979introduction}.
+These emergent photons and spinons have been established by various theoretical and numerical studies~\cite{Banerjee2008, Shannon2012, Benton2012, Kato2015}, with the magnetic monopoles being the focus of recent studies~\cite{Szabo2019a,PhysRevB.102.125113}.
 Understanding the properties of the eQED necessitates not just identification of the low-energy emergent excitations, but also measuring the various couplings of the eQED such as the speed of light $c_{\mathrm{QSI}}$.
 These can be drastically different from those of usual QED, giving access to unusual regimes and phenomenology typically inaccessible in our world.
 For example, estimates of $c_{\mathrm{QSI}}$ are quite small~\cite{Hermele2004, Benton2012, sibille2018experimental}.
-This means that experiments can probe phenomena ranging from the non-relativistic to the ultra-relativistic, where the spinons move faster than the speed of light and emit Cerenkov radiation.
+This means that experiments can probe phenomena ranging from the non-relativistic to the ultra-relativistic, where the electric charges move faster than the speed of light and emit Cerenkov radiation.